Swedish Police Authority: History

 The first modern police force in Sweden was established in the mid-1800s.
 Prior to that, police work was not carried out by a law enforcement agency in the modern sense.
 In rural areas, the King's bailiffs (fogde) were responsible for law and order until the establishment of counties in the 1630s.
 In the cities, local governments were responsible for law and order, by way of a royal decree issued by Magnus III in the 13th century.
-The cities financed and organized various watchmen who patrolled the streets.
+The cities financed and organised various watchmen who patrolled the streets.
 In the late 1500s in Stockholm the patrol duties were in large part taken over by a special corps of salaried city guards.
-The city guard was organized, uniformed and armed like a military unit and were responsible for interventions against various crimes and the arrest of suspected criminals.
+The city guard was organised, uniformed and armed like a military unit and were responsible for interventions against various crimes and the arrest of suspected criminals.
 These guards were assisted by the military, fire patrolmen, and a civilian unit that did not wear a uniform, but instead wore a small badge around the neck.
 The civilian unit monitored compliance with city ordinances relating to e.g. sanitation issues, traffic and taxes.
-In 1776, Gustav III ushered in a fundamental change in how police work was organized in Stockholm, modelled after how law enforcement was organized in Paris at the time.
+In 1776, Gustav III ushered in a fundamental change in how police work was organised in Stockholm, modelled after how law enforcement was organised in Paris at the time.
 The office of Police Commissioner (polismästare) was created, with the first title holder being Nils Henric Liljensparre, who was given command of the civilian unit responsible for law and order in the city, now partly financed by the State.
 The reform was considered a success, as it made the streets safer.
 However, the system of fire patrolmen and the city guard was still kept intact and administered separately.